 Global fish consumption has risen on average 3.1% annually and per capita global fish consumption more than doubled over the past 50 years, from almost 10 kg in the seventies to over 20 kg per person per year in 2014, almost double the rate of population increase.
 Wild fisheries unable to cope with this demand has stagnated production levels and aquaculture stepped in to fill the gap experiencing exponential growth; currently producing over half of seafood consumed by humans at affordable prices.
 Besides safeguarding seafood security, by expanding aquaculture, society can be greatly aided through employment mainly in supporting professions.

-Currently three private land-based hatcheries are licenced to produce finfish species in Cyprus, one to produce shimps and nine offshore fish farm units to fatten/culture Mediterranean species in Cyprus coastal waters with a licenced production ranging from 300-1700 tonnes/year.
-From the offshore fish farm units there are eight active units and from these, five operate near Vasiliko bay (south Cyprus) (Seawave Fisheries Ltd, Blue Island PLC, Telia Vasiliko Ltd and Telia Tuna, and EMAT Ltd), Telia Aqua Marine Public Ltd operates near Liopetri (southeast) and Kimagro Ltd operates two units outside Limassol harbour.
+Currently three private land-based hatcheries are licenced to produce finfish species in Cyprus, one shimp production unit, seven small land-based units culturing freshwater species (mainly trout), and nine offshore fish farm units to fatten/culture Mediterranean species in Cyprus coastal waters οwn production licences ranging from 300 – 1800 tons per year.
+From the offshore fish farm units there are eight active units and from these, five operate near Vasiliko bay (south Cyprus) (Seawave Fisheries Ltd, Blue Island PLC, Oceanis, Kitiania, Telia Vasiliko, EMAT Ltd), one near Liopetri (southeast) and two units outside Limassol harbour managed by Kimagro Ltd.

-MER currently carries out the bi-annual monitoring at three fish farm units of Cyprus.
-Namely, Seawave Fisheries Ltd (since 2009), and Telia Vasiliko Ltd and Telia Aqua Marine Public Ltd (since 2011).
-MER was also monitoring Blue Island PLC (2011-2015) and EMAT Ltd (2011-2014).
+MER currently carries out the bi-annual monitoring at Seawave Fisheries Ltd (since 2009) and at Temri Group (since 2023).
+MER was also monitoring Telia Vasiliko Ltd and Telia Aqua Marine Public Ltd (2011-2018), Blue Island PLC (2011-2015) and EMAT Ltd (2011-2014).